 - Place a large frying pan over medium-low heat.
 Add the chorizo pieces to the pan and cook for a few minutes until they've released their oils and become crisp and golden.
 Remove the chorizo pieces from the pan using a slotted spoon and place onto a paper towel to absorb the excess oil.
 Don't throw away the oil.3 ½ ounces chorizo

-- Add the onion to the pan with a pinch of salt.
-Cook over medium heat for 5-10 minutes until soft.1 yellow onion
+- Add the onion to the chorizo fat in the pan with a pinch of salt.
+Cook over medium heat for 6-8 minutes until soft.1 yellow onion

-- Return the chorizo to the pan, followed by the cherry tomatoes, passata, lentils and 60ml (1/4 cup) water (use this to rinse out the last of the juices in the tomato can).
-Add a big pinch of flaky sea salt and the sugar, if using.
-This helps to balance the flavours out nicely.
+- Return the chorizo to the pan, followed by the roasted red peppers, cherry tomatoes, passata, lentils and 120ml (½ cup) water (use this to rinse out the last of the juices in the tomato can).
 Simmer for 5 minutes.1 can cherry tomatoes, ½ cup passata, 1 can cooked green lentils

 - Make 4 shallow wells in the top of the sauce and crack the eggs into each well.
 Continue to cook uncovered over a medium-low heat until the whites of the eggs are set and the yolks are cooked to your liking - 10-15 minutes should yield cooked whites and runny yolks.
 Scatter with chopped cilantro, parsley and crumbled feta.
 Serve immediately.4 eggs, fresh cilantro and parsley, ½ cup feta